ramyasnl/PyBer-Ride-Share-submission/README.md

 ![tablewithNas](https://github.com/ramyasnl/PyBer-Ride-Share-submission/blob/main/withNas.png)<br/>
 Step 4:Using "loc" frome the above data we get pyber_pivot_df_weekly<br/>
 ![renaming](https://github.com/ramyasnl/PyBer-Ride-Share-submission/blob/main/resampledDF.png)<br/>
+Step 5:Using Matplotlib we are creating a multiple-line graph that shows the total weekly fares for each city type. <br/>
 ![pyber_challenge](https://github.com/ramyasnl/PyBer-Ride-Share-submission/blob/main/pyber_challenge.png)<br/>
 #**Analysis**#
 From the above plot we can say the Maximum Amount of Fare got collected in the month of February 24 on all the type of Cities.</br>